 At the end of Hamlet everyone is dead except Fortinbras and Horatio.
 A question that remains ambivalent is whether the ghost remains vexed due to Hamlet’s demise.
 Hamlet died with no fear of death but with concern over his honor.
 He died doubtless summa cum laude, the zenith of honor.
 He revenged his fathers murder which was the ghost’s command and because murder usually involves consequences for the slayer and dire ones too; the ghost wouldn’t be surprised by Hamlet’s death.
 In a way he was asking Hamlet to sacrifice himself as treason usually doesn’t involve light consequences.
 For these reasons I think King Hamlet can R.I.P.

 Hamlet has a desire to go to Wittenberg and Gertrude and Claudius are against it.
 Why?
 No blatantly obvious reason shows up in the text.
-One possibility is that both Claudius and Gertrude were in on the murder and want to keep an eye on Hamlet since he would be most apt to revenge if he found out what really happened .
-Along those same lines they seem to be trying to be extra nice to Hamlet so that he never suspects their treachery .
-It doesn’t make sense for a mother to pray for her son tonot to get an education? let not thy mother lose her prayers Hamlet…Go not to Wittenberg was a German university and historically a Protestant one.
-According to Hamlet’s father’s Ghost he was confined to fast in fires till the crimes done in my days of nature are burnt and purg’d away.
-This statement signifies a Catholic concept of Purgatory and the likelihood that Hamlet’s father was Catholic.
+One possibility is that both Claudius and Gertrude were in on the murder and want to keep an eye on Hamlet since he would be most apt to revenge if he found out Claudius’ treachery.
+Along those same lines they seem to be extra nice to Hamlet to make him never suspect their misdeed.
+It does not make sense for a mother to pray for her own son to be unlearned; let not thy mother lose her prayers Hamlet…Go not to Wittenberg.
+This city boasted a well-respected German university and historically a Protestant one.
+According to father Hamlet’s Ghost he was confined to fast in fires till the crimes done inhis days of nature wereburnt and purg’daway.
+This plea conveys the Catholic concept of Purgatory.
 The fact that Hamlet wants to go to a Protestant school introduces an interesting parallel.
-Shakespeare’s father was a closet Catholic as historians have indubitably concluded from documents.
+Shakespeare’s father was a recusant Catholic as historians have concluded from documents.
 We know Shakespeare belonged to the Holy Trinity Church of England, a Protestant church.
 Also Shakespeare didn’t complete university and neither does Hamlet.
-Contrarily, Gertrude’s desire to have Hamlet stay in Denmark could be trying to indicate that Gertrude wants to respect her deceased husband’s memory by having Hamlet go to a Catholic school as her deceased husband probably would have pushed for, as opposed to The Protestant church in Wittenberg which was against his father’s beliefs.
-We know the Bard’s son was named Hamnet, and if any of HAMLET is quasi-autobiographical.
-Shakespeare didn’t go to college because he didn’t want to disappoint his mother.
-Historically Shakespeare was very close with his mother as was Hamnet.
+Is Hamlet a changeling for the great bard himself.
+Gertrude’s desire to have Hamlet stay in Denmark could be trying to indicate that Gertrude is quite conflicted, wanting to respect her passed on husband’s memory by insisting Hamlet go to a Catholic university and still having second thoughts over her “o’erhasty marriage.”

 Throughout the play Hamlet goes through many experiences of uncertainty.
 To be or not to be; or the ghost being referred to as either a spirit of health or goblin damned.
 The procrastination of killing Claudius for purposes of sending his soul to Hell and not to heaven while he’s praying.
 As we find out he could of killed Claudius and “sent him to Hell” as the King remarks that his prayers were “words without thoughts”.
 But he doesn’t kill him as he over-analyzes and comes to the wrong conclusion about his repenting.
 He feels his dad didn’t get to repent of his sins before he died so why should he.
 Hamlet wants to know for sure if the ghost is legit and he can’t feel at ease without that certainty.
 It’s almost like the hypochondriac that no matter how many times they go to the doctor the patient always finds something wrong with themselves.
 No matter how much proof Hamlet has that the ghost is honest, he still doubts it.
 The ghost ends up being his demise as it causes him to “put an antic disposition on” which leads to the slaying of Polonius and rousing the King’s suspicions through putting on “The Murder of Gonzago”.
 This is another instance in Shakespeare where the supernatural leads down a path of destruction.
 As for to be or not to be, the uncertainty of whether there’s an afterlife worse than actual life “puzzles the will” and makes us all out to be cowards of our own mortality.